mupplelabs/onefs-healthcheck-dashboard/README.md

 ![grafik](https://user-images.githubusercontent.com/75881070/211829997-def87545-fe4b-49a8-bf40-c1b89b5f4085.png)
 ![grafik](https://user-images.githubusercontent.com/75881070/211830157-4c54b0f4-6a31-4c1a-9cd5-90d16dcda4f7.png)

-1. Install Infinity Datasource Plugin (minimum version 1.2).
+1. Install Infinity Datasource Plugin (minimum required version 1.2).
-  Download the required version of release zip file from github and extract into your grafana plugin folder.
+	  - Download the required version of release zip file from github and extract into your grafana plugin folder.
 	    Then restart Grafana.
+	  - Or install using the grafana plugin library.

-2. Install dynamic text plugin https://github.com/VolkovLabs/volkovlabs-dynamictext-panel
+2. Install dynamic text plugin via the plugin library. https://github.com/VolkovLabs/volkovlabs-dynamictext-panel

 4. equip or create a monitor user on each PowerScale Cluster with the folowing minimum RBAC Read Only privilidges: